umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 - Avoid unnecessary code duplication wherever possible
   - **This will be manually graded**

+Some of the functions require you not to use loops, but instead use higher-order functions on images.
+Carefully selecting which function to use will allow you to write your code more concisely and promote reuse, which are important points of the assignment.

 This assignment puts extra emphasis on avoiding code duplication.
 Many of the functions have similar operations and conditions.
 For example, in `pixelBlur`, neighboring pixels need to be handled in similar but not identical ways.
 Can you avoid having many cases of repeated code?

 **Submissions that do not attempt to avoid code duplication may receive manual grading point deductions.** If you have a series of if-statements with similar conditions or similar bodies, or separate functions with near-identical bodies, consider an alternative approach.
 If-statements are allowed, but do not abuse them.